-Declassified reports and modern reexaminations reveal the widely covered-up horrors of the Tiananmen Square massacre that may have left as many as thousands dead in Beijing on June 4, 1989.
+Declassified reports and modern reexaminations reveal the widely covered-up horrors of the Tiananmen Square massacre that left as many as thousands dead in Beijing on June 4, 1989.

 In the spring of 1989, thousands of Chinese troops entered Beijing’s Tiananmen Square and opened fire on unarmed protesters.
 As many as 1 million demonstrators — mostly university-age liberals — had gathered there in the weeks prior, campaigning for far-ranging political and economic reforms.